Linux and Unix ifconfig command

 ifconfig is used to configure the system's kernel-resident network interfaces.
 It is used at boot time to set up interfaces as necessary.
 After that, it is usually only needed when debugging or when system tuning is needed.

-If no arguments are given, ifconfig displays the status of the currently active interfaces.
-If a single interface argument is given, it displays the status of the given interface only; if a single -a argument is given, it displays the status of all interfaces, even those that are down.
-Otherwise, it configures an interface.
+If no arguments are given, ifconfig displays the status of the system's active interfaces.
+If a single interface argument is given, it displays the status of the given interface only; if a single -a argument is given, it displays the status of all interfaces, even those that are "down" (inactive; not sending or receiving data).

 If the first argument after the interface name is recognized as the name of a supported address family, that address family is used for decoding and displaying all protocol addresses.
 Currently supported address families include inet (TCP/IP; this is the default), inet6 (IPv6), ax25 (AMPR Packet Radio), ddp (Appletalk Phase 2), ipx (Novell IPX) and netrom (AMPR Packet radio).